gowenrw/ceres_awx/README.md

 These are the Ansible AWX configurations this project should automate provisioning for:
 * DEV - AWX in a single VM on a local machine
   * The local VM needs to be provisioned manually prior to these AWX automation jobs
-  * Will be tested with Virtualbox as the local hypervisor using Vagrant for local VM provisioning
+  * Has been tested with Virtualbox as the local hypervisor using Vagrant for local VM provisioning
   * Automation will install everything for a fully functional AWX system on that local VM.
 * QA - AWX in a single IaaS VM on Microsoft Azure.
   * This should automate the provisioning of the AWX VM and its network landing zone in azure